 Inga Allison became dean.
 She had a talent for research and conducted experiments to determine the impact of altitude on recipes developed at lower elevations.

-The South College Gymnasium facility completed to serve as headquarters for the Athletics and Physical Training Program.
+The South College Gymnasium facility was completed to serve as headquarters for the Athletics and Physical Training Program.
 Today, the building still hosts outreach programs in the Department of Health and Exercise Science.

 Students in the Department of Home Economics were involved in “war work” developing food conservation circulars for statewide distribution and running the food kitchens which served two campus emergency hospitals during the flu epidemic.

-CSU was one of the first schools of Home Economics in the nation to have a Home Management House, or “practice cottage,” which was built on Remington Street.
+CSU was one of the first schools of Home Economics in the nation to have a Home Management House, or “practice cottage,” which was on Howes Street.
 Every Home Economics student lived in the practice house for several weeks on a rotating basis taking turns being a cook, manager, waitress, and baby manager.